Kuninda kingdom

-The Kingdom of Kuninda (or Kulinda in ancient literature) was an ancient central Himalayan kingdom documented from around the 2nd century BCE to the 3rd century CE, located in the southern areas of modern Himanchal, Uttarakhand and western Nepal.
+The Kingdom of Kuninda (or Kulinda in ancient literature) was an ancient central Himalayan kingdom documented from around the 2nd century BCE to the 3rd century CE, located in modern Himachal Pradesh and Uttarakhand.

 Kingdom

 The first mention of Kuninda appears in Pāṇini's Ashtadhyay where he mentions it as an Ayudhajivi Sangha, meaning a warrior republic.
-Though, the kingdom may have existed earlier as it is also mentioned in Mahabharat to be situated in the east of Kuru kingdom.
+Though, the kingdom may have existed earlier as it is also mentioned in Mahabharat to be situated in the north of Kuru kingdom.
 The history of the kingdom is documented from around the 2nd century BCE.
 They are mentioned in Indian epics and Puranas.
-The Mahabharata relates they were defeated by Arjuna.

 One of the first kings of the Kuninda was Amoghbhuti, who ruled in the mountainous valley of the Sutlej and Yamuna rivers.

-The Greek historian Ptolemy linked the origin of the Kuninda to the country where the rivers Beas, Sutlej, Yamuna, gangas.
+The Greek historian Ptolemy linked the origin of the Kuninda to the country where the rivers Beas, Sutlej, Yamuna and Ganga originate.

 One of the Edicts of Ashoka on a pillar is also present at Kalsi, Dehradun, in the region of Garhwal, indicating the spread of Buddhism to the region from the 4th century BCE.

 The Kuninda kingdom disappeared around the 3rd century, and from the 4th century, it seems the region shifted to Shaivite beliefs.